aruss/IdentityBase/README.md

 ### Features

-* Single Sign On
+* #### Single Sign-on / Sign-out
+  Single sign-on (and out) over multiple application types.
-* Authentication as a Service
+* #### Authentication as a Service
-* External Identity Providers for Social Logins
+  Centralized login logic and workflow for all of your applications (web, native, mobile, services).
-* Access Control for APIs
+* #### Access Control for APIs
+  Issue access tokens for APIs for various types of clients, e.g. server to server, web applications, SPAs and native/mobile apps.
-* Federation Gateway
+* #### Federation Gateway
+  Support for external identity providers like Azure Active Directory, Google, Facebook etc. This shields your applications from the details of how to connect to these external providers.
+* #### Theming
+  Support for custom themes, you can change the default [Bootstrap](http://getbootstrap.com/) styles or create completely new UI by writing your own Razor views.

+#### Upcoming features
+* Authentication API
+* Multitenancy
+* Administration dashboard
+* Localization support
+* Configuration wizzard
+* Two-Factor authentication
+* SMS OTP authentication
+* MySQL support
+* Docker support

 ### Requirements

 * MSSQL or PostgreSQL
-* tbd...
+* HTTPS

 ### Platform